orsonteodoro/gcf2/profiles/gaming/README.md

     [11] The recommended ideal level is architecture dependent.
       * arm64 - 2.00 - UBSAN and HW_TAGS KASAN
-      * amd64 - 4.00 - UBSAN, KASAN, either KCFI or CET
+      * amd64 - 4.00 - UBSAN, Generic KASAN, either KCFI or CET
       * others - 4.00 - UBSAN and KASAN
       * Assumes panic_on_warn=1 or equivalent custom sanitizers panic only patch